SECTIONS

 Japanese Tea Ceremony (Chanoyu)

 Participate in a gentle, five centuries old practice with a focus on mindfulness.
-Taking place in a tatami-mat tea room, enjoy a tea gathering which includes tea and sweets, art, nature, culture andthe company of others.
-Four gatherings, second Thursday in October, January, March, and June, time varies.
+Taking place in a tatami-mat tea room, enjoy a tea gathering which includes tea and sweets, art, nature, culture and the company of others.
+Four gatherings, second Thursday in October, January, April, and June, time varies.

 Movies

-Each month we will choose a movie and watch it independently.
-Then we will gather at the home of a member to discuss the film.
-Third Thursday, 4 p.m.
-(A Wednesday date at 4 p.m. may be added).
+Each month we choose a movie and watch it independently.
+Then we gather in two separate groups at the home of a member to discuss the film on the third Wednesday or third Thursday at 4 p.m.

 Music

 Open to solo and group performers, as well as music listeners.
-Enjoy tea and concerts in members’homes, first Thursday, 1:30-3:30 p.m. (except 11 a.m.
-May meeting with luncheon).
-Join the chorus
+Enjoy tea and concerts in members’ homes, first Thursday, 1:30 p.m. (except May meeting – 11 a.m. with luncheon).
+Join the chorus (with a professional director).
+Rehearsals every Tuesday 10:00 a.m. – noon.

 Newcomers